-The Office of Ethnic Communities has a database of candidates from ethnic communities who are interested in being considered for roles on State sector boards and committees.
+The Office of Ethnic Communities has a database of candidates from ethnic communities who are interested in being considered for roles on state sector boards and committees.
 As board roles become available, we use our database to identify candidates who have the required skills and experience.
-Depending on the appointment process, we either forward candidate details to the appointing agency or contact candidates and encourage them to apply directly for the role.
+Depending on the appointment process, we either forward candidate details to the agency requesting nominations or contact candidates and encourage them to apply directly for the role.

 Who can register?